oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.

-Clients SHOULD use code challenge methods that do not expose the `code_verifier` in the authorization request.
-Otherwise, attackers that can read the authorization request (cf.
-Attacker A4 in {{I-D.ietf-oauth-security-topics}}) can break the security provided by this mechanism.
-Currently, `S256` is the only such method.

-When an authorization code arrives at the token endpoint, the authorization server MUST do the following check:

-1. If there was a `code_challenge` in the authorization request for which this code was issued, there must be a `code_verifier` in the token request, and it MUST be verified according to the steps in {{token-request}}.
-(This is no change from the current behavior in {{RFC7636}}.)

-1. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.

-Authorization servers MUST provide a way to detect their support for the `code_challenge` mechanism.
-To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8414}}) containing the supported `code_challenge_method`s (which can be used by the client to detect support) or (b) provide a deployment-specific way to ensure or determine support by the AS.

 ## Ensuring Endpoint Authenticity